digitallawyer/openlegaldictionary/_definitions/growth-half-penny.md

 ---
 title: Growth Half-Penny
 permalink: "/definitions/growth-half-penny.html"
-body: A rate paid ln some places for the tithe of every fat beast, ox, or other unfruitful cattle.
+body: A rate paid in some places for the tithe of every fat beast, ox, or other unfruitful cattle.
 Clayt 92
 published_at: '2018-07-07'
 layout: post